 Travel to Everest From Kathmandu is mainly for the base camp trek or climb.
 It is about a 200km flying distance from Kathmandu to the Everest Base Camp and about 130km walking distance from Lukla to Lukla round trip.
 Trekking to the Everest base camp is one of the most popular adventure activities in the region, so thousands of people go on a trek to the Everest base camp, Gokyo lakes, and the high passes every year.

-More than 80% of Everest travelers Travel to Everest From Kathmandu using airways like flying to Lukla and walking to the base camp and top of this world's highest mountain.
+More than 80% of Everest travelers travel to Everest from Kathmandu using airways, such as flying to Lukla and walking to the base camp and top of this world's highest mountain.
 You can also use the overland drive to Jiri or Salleri and walk if you have a long vacation for the Everest trip.
-Although, you can reach the Everest base camp and Kalapatthar from Kathmandu within an hour's helicopter flight.
+You can reach the Everest base camp and Kalapatthar from Kathmandu within an hour's helicopter flight.
 Hundreds of people take luxurious helicopter flight tours during high tourism seasons.
 Traveling to the Everest Base Camp From Kathmandu on a helicopter is suitable for those traveling to Nepal for a limited time and can not go for a long trek in cold and high altitudes.
 A helicopter tour to the Everest base camp is one of the best options to explore the Everest Himalayas luxuriously.

-Now, you found the ways to Travel to Everest From Kathmandu in this post, and hopefully, you got the information you were looking for before planning a trip to Everest.
-By contacting us, you can pick any option from above according to your time, physical conditions, and interest.
+This post has provided information on how to travel to Everest from Kathmandu, and hopefully, you have found the information you were looking for before planning a trip to Everest.
+By contacting us, you can choose any option from above according to your time, physical conditions, and interests.
 We are happy to arrange trekking and a tour of Everest for you.